CSS-Angie/Food-Forest-Foraging/README.md

 ## README

-To get an insight how to create a great README's I red the README's of [Socks in a Box](https://github.com/catapam/socks-in-a-box/blob/main/README.md), [Sophie McGee Copywriting](https://github.com/SophieMcGee/sophie-mcgee-copywriting/blob/main/README.md) and [Batala Bangor](https://github.com/emmahewson/mp1_batala_bangor/blob/main/README.md)
+To get an insight into how to create a great README I read the README's of [Socks in a Box](https://github.com/catapam/socks-in-a-box/blob/main/README.md), [Sophie McGee Copywriting](https://github.com/SophieMcGee/sophie-mcgee-copywriting/blob/main/README.md) and [Batala Bangor](https://github.com/emmahewson/mp1_batala_bangor/blob/main/README.md)

 [Back to top](#table-of-content)

 # Acknowledgements

 Gareth McGirr, my mentor, for all his help and advice throughout the project.<br>
-Kristyna Wach for taking care I did not bite of more than I could chew and keeping me motivated.
+Kristyna Wach for taking care I did not bite off more than I could chew and for keeping me motivated.

 [Back to top](#table-of-content)

-ll